Multi-Architecture Multi-Expert Diffusion Models: Experiments

-Additionally, as mentioned in Section \ref{subsec:meme_strategy}, we found that the soft-expert strategy is more efficient than the hard-expert strategy, where each expert focuses on its designated region.
-We empirically discovered that a staretegy for training the multi-expert with the expertization probability, denoted as $p_n$, is beneficial.
-We configured the probabilities as follows: $p_1 = 0.8$, $p_2 = 0.4$, $p_3 = 0.2$, and $p_4 = 0.1$.
+Additionally, we found that the soft-expert strategy is more efficient than the hard-expert strategy, where each expert focuses on its designated region.
+We empirically discovered that a strategy for training the multi-expert with the expertization probability denoted as $p_n$ is beneficial.
+We configured the probabilities: $p_1 = 0.8$, $p_2 = 0.4$, $p_3 = 0.2$, and $p_4 = 0.1$.
 Different configurations for $p_n$ are provided in the Appendix.